 Add a layer of whipped cream and spread evenly.

 Repeat the layers until your trifle bowl is full.
 Top with fresh fruit and a dusting of icing sugar.

 - *Use Bird’s custard powder made with vegan milk or use my homemade custard recipe.
 Alternatively, you can use a ready-made vegan custard such as Alpro.

 - **If you can’t find a suitable vegan whipping cream, you can use 1 batch of coconut whipped cream instead.

 - Store loosely covered in the fridge for up to 3 days.
-Tastes best on the day of serving.
+Tastes best served fresh.